boyski/pmaudit/README.md

 Without .ONESHELL the mv command would run last and in its own shell so jobs.o.d would end up recording only the actions of mv, not gcc.

+## Per-Target Detailed Auditing with Pmaudit

+Let's say that you want to record detailed information about what was read and written for each make target.

+Here's one way to do that:

+% make --eval=.ONESHELL: SHELL=pmaudit .SHELLFLAGS='--multiline --json $@.json -c' > make.log 2>&1

+Here we are using pmaudit, which currently provides more options than pmash.
+We use its "--multiline" option to more accurately reflect how make normally runs commands (normally make runs a line at a time, and stops a command once any of them fail).
+We also use its "--json" option to record data to a JSON file - this provides much more information than the "-d" option.

 [*] With apologies for the implied classism and sexism :-)